 How to get here: Make your way out of exit 10 of Line 4, Sookmyung Women University Station.

 Ewha Women’s University is a definite dream place for Seoul clothing.
 As it is a women’s university, the shops around this area are targeted at girls in their 20s.
 Over time, it has become an increasingly popular shopping spot among tourists due to its easy accessibility.

 Many of their clothes are priced around 15,000 won and above!
 This is probably why the district is – hands down – one of the best places to shop for clothes in Seoul.

 How to get there: Make your way out of exit 2 or 3 of Line 2, Ewha Women’s University Station and keep walking straight for about 100m.

 3. Express Bus Terminal Underground Shopping

 Along this stretch of underground shopping haven, you can find clothes suitable for all sorts of ages.
-On one end, shops specialise in selling infant clothes and on the other end, you can also find clothes targeted towards those in their 30s and 40s!
+On one end, shops specialise in selling infant clothes and on the other end, you can find clothes targeted at those in their 30s and 40s!